Walter Raleigh: Early life

 Little is known about Sir Walter Raleigh's birth but he is believed to have been born on 22 January 1552 (or possibly 1554).
 He grew up in the house of Hayes Barton (in the parish of East Budleigh), in East Devon.
-He was the youngest of the five sons of Walter Raleigh (1510–1581) (or Rawleigh) of Fardel Manor (in the parish of Cornwood), in South Devon.
-His mother, Katherine (Catherine) Champernon (Champernowne), was born before 1518 and died on April 19, 1594.
-Her mother's maiden name was Carew.
+He was the youngest of the five sons of Walter Raleigh (or Rawleigh) of Fardel Manor (in the parish of Cornwood), in South Devon.
+His mother was Katherine Champernowne, the third wife of Walter Raleigh senior.
 Raleigh's family is generally assumed to have been a junior branch of the Raleigh family, 11th-century lords of the manor of Raleigh, Pilton in North Devon, although the two branches are known to have borne entirely dissimilar coats of arms, (Note: Raleigh of Pilton: Gules crusilly or, a bend vair; arms of Raleigh of Fardell: Gules, five fusils conjoined in bend argent) adopted at the start of the age of heraldry (c.
 1200–1215).